 Here are some of the best pads you can buy:

-The K&H Manufacturing Lectro-Kennel Heated Pad with a FREE 22.5″ x 28.5″ large cover will cost you $65.99.
+The K&H Manufacturing Lectro-Kennel Heated Pad with a FREE 22.5″ x 28.5″ large cover.
 It’s made for outside use and has been strengthened so it can handle the coldest temperatures and harshest elements the weather provides.
 It’s also tough enough to deal with typical wear and tear due to its tough ABS plastic and 5.5 foot cord wrapped in steel, all designed to ensure your pet is well-protected.

 An extra positive factor is that you’ll save money on your power bill (as well as helping to save our planet) as it uses a low wattage and a self-controlled system that won’t ever exceed your beloved pet’s body temperature.
 K&H also includes a cover to keep it clean and it’s machine-washable to boot.